The Science of the FasciaBlaster® Revolution

 Ruffini organs (endings)- do not adapt as quickly, respond to long-term pressure.
 Activated by slow and deep soft tissue techniques.
 Extreme ROM

-- More frequent on tissues assoc. w/ stretching (outer joint capsule, dura mater, ligaments, deep dorsal hand).
+- More frequent on tissues associated with stretching (outer joint capsule, dura mater, ligaments, deep dorsal hand).

 - Specially responsive to lateral stretch

 - Stimulation leads to inhibition of sympathetic nervous system activity.
 Ex: slow deep tissue techniques = relaxation of tissue